WalletScrutiny/WalletScrutinyCom/_hardware/fuzew.md

 We cannot find any public source code.
 It appears that this product is **not verifiable.**

 Notably, according to the firmware release notes, FuzeW has last received a new update on 27th Jan 2019.
-This makes it **stale** by our definition.
+This makes it **obsolete** by our definition.